Things to do in Derry Londonderry

 The argument to change the official name from Londonderry to Derry has gone back and forth for years.
 Hopefully with a much younger voting group coming up and the Peace Accord going strong eventually the name will become in law Derry which is its original Irish name.

 Visiting Derry is an easy trip from Belfast.
 The train takes about 2.5 hours, a bus via Translink is around 2 hours (that depends on stops) or by car which is around 90 minutes.

 Getting to Londonderry from Dublin by driving takes around 3 hours.
 Translink UK operates a bus from Dublin to Derry every 3 hours.

-We knew we were going to be in Derry for 2 days so we researched the must do’s in Derry before we went and came up with the following list:
+We knew we were going to be in Derry for 2 days so we researched what to do in Derry before we went and came up with the following list:

-Our 11 Things to do in Derry list
+Our 11 Things to do in Derry Ireland list

 - Touring the City Cemetery in Londonderry

 - A tour of Bogside, Derry

 - The Craft Village in Derry

 - Walking the Peace Bridge in Londonderry